kabanero-io/events-operator/README.md

 2. Create an internal `EventListener` to route traffic to the existing pipelines.
 See below for an example EventListener.
 Note that the EventListener should be applied in same namespace as the webhook extension (i.e.
    `tekton-pipelines`).
-3. Create a webhook mediator that passes events through to to the `EventListener`.
+3. Create a webhook mediator that passes events through to the `EventListener`.
 4. Remove the existing webhook configuration created by Tekton Webhooks extension from your project on Github
-5. Configure a webhook on the project in Github to call the webhook mediator.
+5. Configure a webhook at either the organization level or the project level in Github to call the webhook mediator.

 ### Setting up the EventListener